chilipeppr/tinyg/README.md

  1. [Install Nginx](http://wiki.nginx.org/Install) - Plenty of good resources out there explain how to do this for any OS.

+ 2. Download this repo - Do a git clone or extract the zip file to a convenient place.
+On Ubuntu I keep the files in /var/www/cpep.loc/.
+On Windows and OSX I save them in a projects directory.

- 2. Add the Chilipeppr Server - If you don't have an existing Nginx setup, it will probably be easiest to replace the default Nginx config with one from the utils folder, appropriate for your host OS.
+ 3. Add the Chilipeppr Server - If you don't have an existing Nginx setup, it will probably be easiest to replace the default Nginx config with one from the utils folder, appropriate for your host OS.
 The Ubuntu config is only a server block, so you'll want to add that as an available server.
 Digital Ocean has a nice guide for setting up Nginx on Ubuntu [here](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-14-04-lts).

+ 	Be sure to change the location path to wherever you have the contents of this repo saved.

     Note that the server blocks are configured to respond to requests for "cpep.loc" - if you want the server to answer requests for any name, modify the listen directive to look like: